cfu288/mere-medical/libs/emr-pipeline/README.md

 migrated; they regenerate from the durable tables.
 The durable state is what extract
 learns: downloaded capability bodies and the directory history.
 Losing the warehouse costs a recrawl plus the memory of tenants no directory lists anymore.

+The published values derive from the tables above by three rules.
+A tenant's current listing is its newest `tenant_listings` row (ties broken by highest id).
+Its name and managing organization each come from the newest snapshot where that column was non-empty.
+Its auth urls come from its usable capability rows, current url first, then newest sighting, all three urls taken from one row.

 ```mermaid
 erDiagram